suyanlong/docker-build/README.md

-# chain33-run
+# dotos-run
-docker run for chain33
+docker run for dotos